stevendwood/html5-dropzone/README.md

 ######3.
 Is the dropEffect reported at the source element on dragend ?

 The spec shows that the source can listen for the dragend event to see what happened.
 It should look at the dropEffect within this event.
 Chrome, Mozilla and Safari work as you would hope here, the drop effect appears in the dragend event.
-In IE if the effect allowed is a simple value e.g. "copy" then any successfull drop results in this value  appearing as the dropEffect on dragend.
-If the effectAllowed was a compound value like copyMove and tried to select "move" on dragover by setting the dropEffect, you're out of luck, that will come through as  dropEffect = "none" at the source on dragend.
-You are stuck with one cursor & one dropEffect and that is the effectAllowed set on dragstart if that effect is a simple value.
+In IE if the effect allowed is a simple value e.g. "copy" then any successful drop results in this value  appearing as the dropEffect on dragend.
+If the effectAllowed was a compound value like "copyMove" and the drop target tried to select "move" on dragover by setting the dropEffect, you're out of luck, that will come through as  dropEffect = "none" at the source on dragend.

 ```javascript
 // implemented on the draggable source